theophile/SuperSlicer_to_Orca_scripts/README.md

 ## Features

 - Converts PrusaSlicer and SuperSlicer printer, print, and filament INI files to OrcaSlicer JSON
+- Can convert an entire config bundle using the `--input` option
 - Interactive mode autodetecs your SuperSlicer, PrusaSlicer, and OrcaSlicer installations and asks you what you want to convert
 - Advanced mode uses command-line options to specify parameters and can be used to batch-process multiple files without user interaction
 - Supports wildcard input patterns to batch process multiple files at once